ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ```
 <br>

-Every reflexive graph has such a map, called its reflexive map or `ref`.
+Every reflexive graph has such a map, called its reflexive map or `refl`.
 We can combine this reflexive map with the graph's source and target maps.
 (Notice that the reflexive map points in the opposite direction, from vertices to arrows.)

 ```{image} assets/Ch4/ReflexiveGraphInstance.gif